pg-aws/cybercon2023-devsecops-workshop/README.md

 ### Scan vulnerable EC2 template
 1. Download the files from the "scenario-1" folder
-2. Navigate to your CodeCommit Repository in AWS console following [this link](https://ap-southeast-2.console.aws.amazon.com/codesuite/codecommit/repositories/cloudformation-checkov-test/browse?region=ap-southeast-2)
+2. Navigate to your CodeCommit Repository in AWS console
 3. Select the **sample-template.yaml** file then click 'Edit'
 4. Override the original content with the **ec2.yaml** file you just downloaded and click "Commit changes"
 ![image](https://user-images.githubusercontent.com/126644393/225560291-5d6fccbd-2cb4-4a50-a686-e6f4b7a9241b.png)